ThoZed/graylog-cp-watchguard/README.md

    -IP-Address: <graylog host>

-   -Port: 55514
+   -Port: 55514(content pack default port)

 ### Import Content Pack

-Because you have to import the content in order the content pack consists following files:

-1. content_pack_1_DataAdapter.json
-2. content_pack_2_LookupTables.json
-3. content_pack_3_Input.json
-4. content_pack_4_Dashboard.json

-please always apply in this order.
+You could import the complete content in one File.
+Just Upload [content-pack-graylog-cp-watchguard.json](content-pack-graylog-cp-watchguard.json) in System/Content Pack Section of Graylog and install.
+With the parameters for input port and lookup table file path you could customize the content pack to fit your needs.

 *if you run into trouble while importing or updating it may be helpful to remove every component an start fresh.*